 Dr. Doni Wilson explains the science of serotonin, why anti-depressant drugs often make depression worse, and natural alternatives to prescription medications.

-But as someone who has studied science from a young age – including the science of food nutrients, biochemistry, and psychoneuroimmunology – I can tell you that prescription medications do not cure depression, reduce anxiety, or “fix” anything.
-In fact, they often make a condition worse.
-What’s more, depression is not always caused by low serotonin levels.
+But as someone who has studied science from a young age – including the science of food nutrients, biochemistry, and psychoneuroimmunology – depression and anxiety is not caused by a deficiency of anti-depressant medications.
+Depression is not always caused by low serotonin levels.
+What’s more, anti-depressants can often make you feel worse.

 In this article, I’ll cover…